1987 World Series: Game 6

 In the bottom of the fifth, however, the Twins began to claw their way back against John Tudor.
+It happened immediately as Minnesota was able to tie the game in only five pitches.
 Puckett led off with a single and was doubled in by Gary Gaetti.
 Benefitting from use of the designated hitter in their home ballpark, the Twins then tied it on a mammoth home run by their DH, Don Baylor.
-After Tom Brunansky followed with a single, the Twins took the lead for good when Steve Lombardozzi singled him in with two out on a close play at the plate.
+After Tom Brunansky followed with a single off the first pitch and chased Tudor, the Twins took the lead for good when Steve Lombardozzi singled him in with two out on a close play at the plate.

 The Twins then blew the game open in the sixth.
 Greg Gagne led off with an infield single and Puckett walked.
 A passed ball by Tony Peña advanced the runners.
 With first base open and one out, Cards veteran Bob Forsch intentionally walked Baylor to load the bases.
 Baylor had played only 20 regular season games with the Twins after being traded from Boston and Tim McCarver in the ABC broadcast booth argued that he should be pitched to rather than walked, despite the home run in the previous inning.
 Both Jim Palmer and Al Michaels agreed, as Palmer didn't like the idea of loading the bases with the risk of giving up multiple runs, and Michaels pointed out that left-hander Ken Dayley might have to be brought in earlier than normal.
 After Brunansky popped out, Dayley was indeed brought in to face the lefty-hitting Kent Hrbek.
 Hrbek finally broke out of his slump and hit a grand slam to the deepest part of center field.